 Written by Simon Addison – Climate Change Advisor, IFAW

-Kenya is assuming a leading role in mobilising climate action across Africa and beyond.
+Kenya is assuming a leading role in mobilizing climate action across Africa and beyond.

 Principal Secretary Eng.
 Festus K. Ng'eno hosted the IFAW team in the Ministry’s Nairobi office, which is currently making arrangements to host the African Climate Summit, set to take place this September during Africa Climate Week.
 Both are key events in the lead up to the UN Climate Change Conference (COP28) this November in Dubai.